-WHAT?
-There seems to much talk amongst RVers regarding Walmart overnight RV parking policy.
+There’s a lot of talk amongst RV travelers regarding Walmart’s RV overnight parking policy lately.
 Is it fact or is it fiction?
-And, if it is fact, the question remains, “what led Walmart to roll up their welcome mat”?
-Well, we’ve done our research…
+And, if it’s true, what led Walmart to roll up their welcome mat?

-There seems to be a slew of rumors (and myths) of why Walmart has put the brakes on RV’s and other large vehicles parking overnight in their lots.
-One of those much-talked-about-myths is RV owners are treating this lotdocking like a campground.
-Well, that may be true but there’s more to it than that.
+There seems to be a slew of rumors (and myths) of why Walmart has put the brakes on RV’s and other large vehicles parking overnight in their parking lots.
+One myth is RV owners are treating Walmart parking lots like a campground.
+There may be some truth there but I’m willing to bet there’s far extenuating circumstances than that.

-Look, we all know RVers spend big wads of cash at Walmart; buying anything and everything under the sun from food and beer to RV and automotive supplies.
-But seriously, does making a simple purchase entitle an RV owner to park overnight in their parking lot for free?
+Look, RVers spend big wads of cash at Walmart; buying anything and everything under the sun from food and beer to RV and automotive supplies.
+But seriously, does making a purchase entitle an RV owner to park overnight in their parking lot for free?

 Walmart Overnight RV Parking Policy: